Day 9 of MCT (Michinoku Coastal Trail): Tashirojima & Ajishima islands 田代島 & 網地島

 We only enjoyed walking around a bit and a clear view of the next island, Ajishima, over the blue water and then left to go down to the port.

 This side of the island was much more populated and had many more houses.
-Still, the population on this fast-aging island is only 60 people (and twice more cats).
+Still, the population on this fast-aging island is only 60 people (and twice as many cats).
 That means most homes we saw were probably unoccupied.
 From the beginning to the end, this island was very quiet other than the sounds of ocean waves and the voices and laughs of tourists.

 We had to wait until the next ferry arrived, examining the hand-made information board.
 On top of the board, the green arrow was “few cats,” and on the other hand, the red arrow was “many cats.”
 That was indeed the most essential information for all tourists.
 In addition, the board had graphic charts about which food was harmful or even poisonous to cats.
 The newest-looking notes said, “Do NOT feed the cat” to protect their health.